zac7777/Entropy/Entropy/Sets/Weapons/Axes.md

 ---

-*Throw:* 2 AP, 20m, 1d4 piercing damage, on critical hit -1 EP to the target, this unequips this weapon
+*Throw:* 2 AP, 20m, 1d4 piercing damage, on critical hit -1 EP to the target, this unequips this weapon, sending it to the target's location

 Proficiency requirement: 2